nolanknill/pod-review-week-4/README.md

 TypeScript, JavaScript, CSS

 I’ve been a web developer for more than ten years now (umm, has it been that long?), with everything from agencies, to small, scrappy startup teams, to bigger companies trying to reinvent slow-moving industries.

-The web is an exciting space which moves terrifyingly fast, and it also makes for a lifechanging career.
-I hope my real-world experiences can help you find your path through that.

 I lean towards frontend development, especially JavaScript frameworks and single-page web apps, but I am a full-stack developer and I’ve also dabbled in UX/UI design.
 I have a special fondness for the mysteries and miracles of CSS.

 As well as how to design and write good, maintainable code, I care a lot about how we shape culture, connect with people, and make great places to work.